Doubly Optimal No-Regret Online Learning in Strongly Monotone Games with Bandit Feedback: Imperfect Bandit Feedback

 \section{Imperfect Bandit Feedback}

-We turn to the imperfect bandit feedback setting and prove that Algorithm~\ref{Alg:MA} still achieves the $\tilde{O}(1/\sqrt{T})$ rate of last-iterate convergence to a (necessarily) unique Nash equilibrium.
-In particular, we assume that each player $i \in \NCal$ has access to a ``black box" feedback mechanism --- \textit{an oracle} --- which returns an estimate of their payoff functions at their current action profile.
-This information can be imperfect for a multitude of reasons: for instance, (i) estimates may be susceptible to random measurement errors; (ii) the transmission of this information could be subject to noise; and/or (iii) the game's payoff functions may be stochastic expectations of the form
+We turn to the setting with imperfect bandit feedback and prove that Algorithm~\ref{Alg:MA} still achieves the last-iterate convergence to a unique Nash equilibrium at a rate of $\tilde{O}(nT^{-1/2})$.
+In particular, we assume that each player $i \in \NCal$ has access to a ``black box" feedback mechanism --- \textit{an oracle} --- which returns an estimate of their reward functions at their current action profile.
+This information can be imperfect for a multitude of reasons: for instance, (i) estimates may be susceptible to random measurement errors; (ii) the transmission of this information could be subject to noise; and/or (iii) the game's reward functions may be stochastic expectations of the form